About

 A Legacy of Design

 Over the years, I have come to see interior design as more than furnishings and finishes.
 It is about well-being.
 It is about creating a space where you can recharge, reconnect, and feel like yourself again.
 That shift in perspective is what now drives everything I do.
 Many of my projects begin with, “I just need a new sofa,” or “I love this inspiration photo.”
-But within a few minutes of conversation, it becomes clear, what they really need is a home that supports the life they are building.
+But within a few minutes of conversation, it becomes clear, what my client realy needs is a home that supports the life they are building.
 That is what we uncover together.

 My Journey as a Designer

-My design career began in South Carolina in 1998, working for a small, locally-owned interior design firm.
-I quickly advanced to lead designer, and a few years later co-founded Fine Interiors.
-We had the honor of designing model homes for a nationwide home builder, which helped me sharpen my skills in creating aspirational yet livable spaces.
+My design career began in upstate South Carolina in 1998, working for a small, locally-owned interior design firm.
+I quickly advanced to lead designer, and several years later co-founded Fine Interiors.
+We had the honor of designing model homes for a nationwide home builder, which helped me sharpen my skills in creating inspirational yet livable spaces.

-After relocating to the mountains of North Carolina in 2006, I rebranded as Fine Interiors of Western North Carolina , expanding my services to include full-service residential design and remote consultations.
+After relocating to the mountains of North Carolina in 2006, I rebranded as Fine Interiors of Western North Carolina , a full-service residential design firm.
 My work has been featured in local Parade of Homes and several regional publications.

 In 2024, recognizing the growing need for flexible, accessible design services, I officially expanded to offer online consultation-based interior design.
 This has allowed me to continue serving long-time clients while welcoming new ones, whether they are across the state or across the country.